 7A.
 Big Y is the preferred test.
 It is probably the most important test you can take.
 It is a Next Generation Sequencing (NGS) test that discovers new SNPs by scanning over 10 million locations on the Y chromosome.
 The tremendous benefit in this is you will discover SNPs for just your paternal lineage as well as identify ancient SNPs that you may share with many, many other people.
 Big Y has the ability to discover SNPs that are pertinent to the genealogical timeframe, the last couple of hundred years.
 The Big Y learning web site has more details. http://www.familytreedna.com/learn/y-dna-testing/big-y/ Please read the Lewis and Clark Expedition analogy for Big Y exploration on the R1b project FAQ page. http://www.familytreedna.com/groups/r-1b/faq/

 7B.
-The R1b-L21 SNP Pack is a very cost effective option that gives you very good coverage of the early branching of R1b-L21.
+The R1b-L21 SNP Pack is a very cost effective option that provides very good coverage of the early branching and smaller subclades of R1b-L21.
 It can place you in the appropriate major subclades of R1b-L21.
 You can order it from your myFTDNA account.
 If you don't see the option, please check the blue UPGRADES button, then the BUY NOW button in the ADVANCED TESTS box, and pick SNP PACK in the SELECT A PRODUCT box.
-See the R-L21 project FAQ web page for a list of packs.
+See the R-L21 project FAQ web page for a list of packs and guidance.
 Please post on the R1b-L21-project yahoo group if you have questions.

 If you have a true interest in genetic genealogy and breaking beyond the brickwalls of your genealogical records, please strongly consider both Big Y to determine your haplogroup down to a very recent timeframe and 111 STRs so that you can refine your close-in family and surname mutation history tree.